assalaabnk/OOD-in-Dermatology/README.md

 ## Repo organization

-- See [this folder](https://github.com/assalaabnk/OOD-in-Dermatology/tree/d3d60f0c0f718db7a0cc600440fd38db87c9a831/OOD%20methods) for code regarding the different OOD methods evaluated.
-We adopt Isolation Forest and OneClassSVM as baselines and AutoEncoder, Neural Network Softmax, and ODIN as state-of-the-art OOD methods.
+- See [this folder](link) for code regarding the different OOD methods trained on different proportions .
+We adopt Isolation Forest and OneClassSVM as baselines and AutoEncoder as state-of-the-art OOD methods.
 All models, training, and testing procedures, as well as hyperparameters, can be replicated following the code in this folder.

-- See [this folder](https://github.com/assalaabnk/OOD-in-Dermatology/tree/c24a33db1b3de81a9d380e16aa10942ebf2e4545/data) for the datasets used to validate the proposed framework: ISIC 2019 and Fitzpatrick 17k for dermoscopic and clinical samples from different collection protocols.
+- See [this folder](link) for the datasets used to validate the proposed framework: Fitzpatrick17k, SCIN, and SD-198 for  clinical samples from different collection protocols.
 We stratify the samples from both datasets based on skin tones (FST I-IV and FST V-VI).
 The labels assigned for each dataset can be found in this folder.

-- See [this notebook ](https://github.com/assalaabnk/OOD-in-Dermatology/blob/582777c4ebc0428c5ce0684f91a68bd21add94df/OOD%20methods/RG___Evaluation.ipynb) For the evaluation and ranking of all OOD methods studied and our $RG$ metric comparison.
+- See [this notebook ](link) For the evaluation and ranking of all OOD methods studied and our $RG$ metric and  comparison.

+- See [this notebook ](link) For the fairness metrics comparison for all OOD methods studied.

 ## Citation